Playwright Sir Tom Stoppard was born Tomás Straüssler on 3 July 1937 in Zlín, Czechoslovakia.

 He is always written about as if he were an intellectual acrobat and dazzling word-spinner delighted by ideas and deficient in emotion.
 And it is perfectly true that he is unafraid to deal with subjects that would deter many dramatists; from metaphysics and quantum mechanics to moral philosophy and moon landings.
 But behind the intellectual high jinx there lurks an often passionate humanist whose writing betrays an increasing concern both with the abuse of freedom and the nature of love.
 Whatever Stoppard is, he is certainly not a cold fish.
 The key to his work, both formally and intellectually, lies in the idea of collision: as he once told a New York Times interviewer, 'I write plays because writing dialogue is the only respectable way of contradicting myself.'
 After a peripatetic childhood (born in Czechoslovakia, he was raised in both Singapore and India) and an early career as a Bristol journalist, he gravitated naturally towards drama with its built-in opportunities for dialectic and debate.
 His early works were brief, ingenious radio dramas but in the mid-60s he sat down to write a substantial novel and play.
 He was convinced that the novel, Lord Malquist and Mr Moon (1966) would make his name.
 In the event it was the play, Rosencrantz and Guildenstern Are Dead (1967), first produced at the Edinburgh Festival in 1966 and a year later by the National Theatre, that earned him fame and fortune.

 Both works, however, clearly establish Stoppard's chosen territory.
 The novel - a wild, macabre farce taking place at the time of Churchill's funeral - contains a serious debate about whether life fulfils a predetermined pattern or whether it is simply a series of random events.
 And the play is based on the favoured Stoppard pattern of collision: two minor figures from Shakespeare's tragedy, uncertain of their own identities and passing the time flipping coins and playing word-games, come up against the seemingly inexplicable public events that make up Hamlet.
-Owing a big debt to Becket and Pirandello as well as Shakespeare, the play nevertheless marked Stoppard out as a highly original voice.
+Owing a big debt to Beckett and Pirandello as well as Shakespeare, the play nevertheless marked Stoppard out as a highly original voice.
 Nor was the play simply an erudite box of tricks: Rosencrantz and Guildenstern's acceptance of death as a means of discovering their true identities remains emotionally touching.

 Stoppard's delight in the juxtaposition of, or collision between, two different worlds is a constant throughout his career.
 In his next stage-play, The Real Inspector Hound (1968), two theatre-critics disappear from their own cosily ordered world into the chaotic mystery of a country-house thriller and, like Rosencrantz and Guildenstern, end up dead.
 But in Jumpers (1972), written for the National Theatre, Stoppard takes the idea of collision infinitely further.
-On the one hand we watch a moral philosopher, called George Moore married to an ex-musical comedy queen, wrestling in his study with a convoluted lecture on God: meanwhile, in the outer world, an academic gymnast is murdered, astronauts are scrapping with each other on the moon and Britain is in the grip of an authoritarian Radical-Liberal government.
-It's a play in which Shavian debate interacts with showbiz razzle-dazzle but behind it, as always with Stoppard, lies a serious idea: the question of whether moral values are purely social constructs or stem from an absolute divinity.
+On the one hand we watch a moral philosopher called George Moore, married to an ex-musical comedy queen, wrestling in his study with a convoluted lecture on God; meanwhile, in the outer world, an academic gymnast is murdered, astronauts are scrapping with each other on the moon and Britain is in the grip of an authoritarian Radical-Liberal government.
+It's a play in which Shavian debate interacts with showbiz razzle-dazzle, but behind it, as always with Stoppard, lies a serious idea: the question of whether moral values are purely social constructs or stem from an absolute divinity.
 Stoppard's ability to choreograph ideas was further confirmed by Travesties (1975).
 Starting from the historical fact that Lenin, James Joyce and the Dadaist Tristan Tzara were all in Zurich at the same time in 1917, Stoppard explores both the nature of political and artistic revolution and the fallibility of memory: characters and events are all shakily recollected by a minor consular official, Henry Carr.
 Although immensely entertaining, the play suffers from its apparent endorsement of a Wildean belief in art for art's sake while ignoring Wilde's own subversive socialism.
-But any idea that Stoppard was simply a detached, apolitical stylist was knocked firmly on the head by two works that followed each other closely in 1977.
-One, Every Good Boy Deserves Favour (1978) dealing with the incarceration in Soviet madhouses of perfectly sane dissidents, was a witty assault on institutional evil.
+But any idea that Stoppard was simply a detached, apolitical stylist was knocked firmly on the head by the two works that followed.
+One, Every Good Boy Deserves Favour (1978), dealing with the incarceration in Soviet madhouses of perfectly sane dissidents, was a witty assault on institutional evil.
 The other, Professional Foul (1978), was written for television and showed Stoppard tackling moral and political issues with absolute clarity: it dealt with a Cambridge Professor who visits Prague to see a football match and deliver a lecture on 'Ethical Fictions as Ethical Foundations' only to find himself confronting the real world of political persecution and learning that there is a clear distinction between right and wrong.

 These two plays showed Stoppard's passionate concern with human rights.
 And The Real Thing (1982), arguably his best play, proved that he could write about the pain of adultery and the excitement of love without sacrificing one iota of his wit and intelligence: along with Harold Pinter's Betrayal and Peter Nichols's Passion Play, it is part of a remarkable triptych of plays by middle-aged British dramatists on the theme of deception.
-What makes Stoppard's play special is that, partly because the hero is a successful writer with several of the dramatist's own characteristics, it embraces so many other themes: not least the relativity of perception and the difficulty of deciding what 'the real thing' actually is in art, life and politics.
+What makes Stoppard's play special is that, partly because the hero is a successful writer with several of the dramatist's own characteristics, it embraces so many other themes, not least the relativity of perception and the difficulty of deciding what 'the real thing' actually is in art, life and politics.
 The play is structurally intricate, philosophically challenging and emotionally affecting in its portrayal of a brain-box hero who gains self-knowledge through suffering.